Tips Tricks

 We’ve never really splurged on frivolous items, but the grocery bill is still growing because staples like meat, milk, bread and produce all cost more.

 The fact that some prices are increasing faster than others doesn’t really make us feel any better.
-It also doesn’t help that a six-0unce can of tuna has become a five-0unce can, for the same price.
+It additionally doesn’t help that a six-0unce can of tuna has become a five-0unce can, for the same price.

 It Affects How We are Eating